kodecocodes/i9t/custom-segues/custom-segues.markdown

 Again from- controller is implicitly unwrapped while from- view is optional.

 > **Note**: *Beware!* Make sure that you use the correct key variables.
-I have spent significant time wondering why my view is incorrect, when I have used UITransitionContextToViewControllerKey instead of UITransitionContextToViewKey!
+I have spent significant time wondering why my view is incorrect when I have used UITransitionContextToViewControllerKey instead of UITransitionContextToViewKey.
 And because of automatic code completion it's also easy to mix up From and To.

 Still in `animateTransition(:_)` replace: